Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Introduction

+Other literature involving the idea of bootstrap in DP includes \citet{ferrando2022parametric} and \citet{o2019bootstrap}. \citet{ferrando2022parametric} used parametric bootstrap through resampling data from a distribution parametrized by estimated parameters, while we use non-parametric bootstrap through resampling data from the empirical data distribution. \citet{o2019bootstrap} proposed a relaxed definition of differential privacy based on bootstrap, but they did not use bootstrap to perform statistical inference as we do.

-\paragraph{Organization} The remainder of this paper is organized {as follows}.
-In Section \ref{sec:background}, we review {the definition of $f$-DP and results} used in our DP bootstrap analysis.
-In Section \ref{sec:privacy_analysis}, we provide our privacy guarantee for the DP bootstrap along with {a central limit theorem result} for the cumulative privacy cost of many DP bootstrap outputs.
-In Section \ref{sec:inference}, we propose multiple methods for performing statistical inference on the DP bootstrap, such as using estimates of the population parameter and its variance to construct standard confidence intervals, and using deconvolution to estimate the sampling distribution and {construct} percentile intervals with privacy guarantees.
-In Section \ref{sec:simulation}, we demonstrate through a simulation study that the CIs derived from the DP bootstrap have better coverage than an existing method, NoisyVar, {mentioned in related work.
-In Section \ref{sec:realworld}, we apply the DP bootstrap to answer two questions on a Canadian census dataset under privacy requirements: 1) whether there is difference between the mean income in Ontario and Quebec; 2) whether the income is positively correlated with the shelter cost in each of the two provinces.} In Section \ref{sec:conclusion}, we discuss the implications of our work and highlight some directions for future research.
-Proofs and technical details are deferred to the Supplement.
+\paragraph{Organization} The remainder of this paper is organized as follows.
+In Section \ref{sec:background}, we review the definition of $f$-DP and results used in our DP bootstrap analysis.
+In Section \ref{sec:privacy_analysis}, we provide our privacy guarantee for DP bootstrap along with {a numerical method and} a central limit theorem result for the cumulative privacy cost of multiple DP bootstrap outputs.
+In Section \ref{sec:inference}, we propose two methods for performing non-parametric statistical inference {using the DP bootstrap: one uses the asymptotic distributions of two point estimates, and the other uses deconvolution.
+In Section \ref{sec:simulation}, we use simulation to show that our CIs have better coverage than NoisyVar \citep{du2020differentially}, and better width than the method by \citet{brawner2018bootstrap}.} In Section \ref{sec:realworld}, we analyze the dependence between market income and shelter cost in Ontario by building DP CIs for the slope parameters of logistic regression and quantile regression with the 2016 Canadian census dataset.
+We compare DP bootstrap with DP-CI-ERM \citep{wang2019differentially} only in logistic regression, {as the DP-CI-ERM method is inapplicable to quantile regression.} In Section \ref{sec:conclusion}, we discuss the implications of our work and highlight some directions for future research.
+Proofs and technical details are deferred to the appendix and supplementary materials.